micaellobo/e-commerce-store/README.md

 - **Auth Service:** Provides authentication.
 - **Inventory Service:** Manages product inventory and availability.
 - **Reviews Service:** Gather and display product reviews and ratings from users.
-- **Reviews Service:** Manages product reviews and ratings.
 - **Order Service:** Manage and process customer orders.

 # How to run

-### Local Development

-#### Prerequisites

-- Postgres
-- Java 17
-- Maven

-Follow these steps:

-1. Clone the repository to your local machine.
-2. Navigate to the project's root directory.
-3. Configure your local Postgres database.
-4. Build and run each microservice using Maven.

-### Local Development with Docker Compose

-This option builds Docker images from your current local codebase:

-#### Prerequisites

-- Docker
-- Docker Compose

-1. Clone the repository to your local machine.
-2. Run the following command:

-        docker-compose -f docker-compose-dev.yaml up -d

 ### Docker Compose (Docker Hub Registry)